islawake99/Bladder_Cancer_Recurrences-/README.md

 \text{odds} = \frac{{p}}{1-p}
 $$

-Where p is the recurrence probability
+Where p is the recurrence probability.
 #### Survival Analysis

 Survival analysis was conducted to account for the time until recurrence and differences in patient follow-up.